Security-Onion-Solutions/securityonion-docs/backup.rst

 Elasticsearch
 -------------

 :ref:`elasticsearch` data is not automatically backed up.
 This includes things that may be important to you like :ref:`kibana` customizations and :ref:`cases` data. :ref:`kibana` customizations are located in the ``.kibana`` indices and  :ref:`cases` data is stored in the ``so-case`` and ``so-casehistory`` indices.
-To backup this data, there are a few options.

-The first option is to enable snapshots with :ref:`curator` to snapshot data to an external storage device such as a NAS.
+If you have a distributed deployment with :ref:`elasticsearch` clustering, then you can enable replicas to have redundancy in case of a single node failure.
+Of course, please keep in mind that enabling replicas doubles your storage needs.

-The second option is to use :ref:`elasticsearch`'s built-in support for snapshots: https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html
+Another option is to use :ref:`elasticsearch`'s built-in support for snapshots: https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html

 This option requires that you configure :ref:`elasticsearch` with a ``path.repo`` setting where it can store the snapshots.
 Once :ref:`elasticsearch` has the ``path.repo`` setting, you should be able to log into :ref:`kibana` and configure snapshots as shown in the link above.
 Those snapshots will then be accessible in ``/nsm/elasticsearch/repo/``.

-A third option is if you have a distributed deployment with :ref:`elasticsearch` clustering, then you can enable replicas to have redundancy in case of a single node failure.
-Of course, please keep in mind that enabling replicas doubles your storage needs.